Bonds and P2P – Elements 23

 What are the main risks?

-See also: Plan - Elements 3
+See also: Stocks and Styles - Elements 8

 Apart from counterparty risk (discussed above) bonds have three main risks: